Project-Counter/cop5/source/11-extending/05-reserved-values-available-for-extending-reports.rst

 Reserved Elements and Values Available for Extending Reports
 ------------------------------------------------------------

-COUNTER recognizes that there are some common extensions that content providers might want to include in COUNTER Reports or when creating custom reports; therefore the following element names and values have been reserved for this common use:
+COUNTER recognizes that there are some common extensions that report providers might want to include in COUNTER Reports or when creating custom reports; therefore the following element names and values have been reserved for this common use:

 .. only:: latex